sagemath/trac_to_gh/Issue 3846.md

 # Issue 3846: bug in the sage preparser -- vector(v)[3] = 5 slips by!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3846

 Original creator: was